LarsGJobloop/modul-d-fagplan/docs/notes/Stateless Components.md

 }
 ```

-The foundation for this is with a special type, which is in essence just HTML wrapped inside a set of parentheses.
-We are also commonly setting these up as a set of function which we can export and import in our application.
+The foundation for this is with a special type introduced through an extension to the JavaScript language called JSX or JavaScript XML.
+These are defined by using a set of parentheses and within those we can write our HTML.

+The way these are commonly setup is through functions which returns JSX, it is this set of functions that we call **Components**.
+Combine this with EcmaScript Modules and you have quite capable tools for creating expressive applications with a set of tailored components libraries.

 Note that due to this being HTML inside JavaScript some of the HTML attributes have changed their name, the convention followed is the *lowerCaseCamelCase* rather than the *lower-case-kebab-case*.
 This is due to JavaScript using a set of these word as language keywords.